-Sushi does not normally top our list of "cheap eats" candidates - after all, if you're eating raw fish, you want the highest quality, not the lowest price.
+Sushi does not normally top anyone's list of "cheap eats" candidates - after all, if you're eating raw fish, you want the highest quality, not the lowest price.

-This favorite French bistro in the Fenway neighborhood not far from Fenway Park and Boston University serves up traditional French bistro food that is always good and often special in an elegant white-tablecloth setting.
+This favorite French bistro in the South End neighborhood serves up traditional French bistro food that is always good and often special in an elegant setting.

-The French Onion Soup, for under $9, is the best in the city.
+Order the French Onion Soup, possibly the best in the city.
 Sit at the bar, and on most days, you can enjoy cheese or chocolate fondue for only $10.

 Sushi restaurants have popped up like flowers along Back Bay's Newbury Street.
 Most feature relatively affordable lunch choices, with pricier fare during the evening.

-Itadaki (269 Newbury Street) is one of the most affordable, and offers tasty Bento Box selections plus miso soup for around $10 at lunch.
-Opt for the pleasant patio seating along Newbury Street during warm weather, relax, and enjoy your sushi in one of Back Bay's prime people-watching locales.
+Itadaki (269 Newbury Street) is one of the most affordable, and offers tasty sushi Bento Box choices plus miso soup for around $20 at lunch (non-sushi options are less).
+Dine on the pleasant patio along Newbury Street during warm weather, relax, and enjoy your sushi in one of Back Bay's prime people-watching locales.